application-stacks/runtime-component-operator/doc/user-guide.md

     certificate: {}
 ```

-In this scenario the operator will generate `Certificate` resource with common name of `my-app.test.svc` that can be used for service to service communication.
+In this scenario the operator generates a `Certificate` resource with a common name of `my-app.test.svc` that can be used for service to service communication.

-Once this certificate request is resolved by cert-manager the resulting secret `my-app-svc-tls` will be
+After this certificate request is resolved by the certificate manager, the resulting `my-app-svc-tls` secret
-mounted into each pod inside `/etc/x509/certs` folder.
-Mounted files will be always up to date with a secret.
+is mounted onto each pod inside the `/etc/x509/certs` folder.
+Mounted files are always up to date with a secret.

 It will contain private key, certificate and CA certificate.
 It is up to the application container to consume these artifacts, applying any needed transformation or modification.